fiboa/specification/README.md

 - Version: **0.2.0**

+> [!IMPORTANT]
-The fiboa specification is a work in progress.
+> The fiboa specification is a work in progress.
-Feedback is welcome and encouraged.
+> Feedback is welcome and encouraged.
-You can follow our [CHANGELOG](https://github.com/fiboa/specification/blob/main/CHANGELOG.md) to track our progress.
+> You can follow our [CHANGELOG](https://github.com/fiboa/specification/blob/main/CHANGELOG.md) to track our progress.

 ## Key Features